Box Trucks vs. Cargo Vans

 Also known as box vans or cube vans, box trucks are named for their box-shaped cargo compartment.
 In a box truck, the cargo area sits on a frame and is completely separate from the cab, and isn’t accessible from the cab interior.

 The straight sides and square corners allow a box truck to fit high volume and large cargo, which is why they’re often used by moving companies.
 The roll-up doors on the backs of most box trucks make for easy loading and unloading of heavy items, especially when you add a box truck ramp.

 What is a Cargo Van?

-Choosing between a cargo van, box truck, or other commercial vehicles will depend on the needs of your Freehold-area business.
-Now that you know something about the difference between cargo vans and box trucks, here are a few points to consider when it comes to which one would be the best match for your particular business operations:
+Choosing between a Toyota cargo van, box truck, or other commercial vehicles will depend on the needs of your Toms River-area business.
+Now that you know something about the difference between box trucks vs. cargo vans, here are a few points to consider when it comes to which one would be the best match for your particular business operations:

-The rolling rear door makes it easy to load large pallets of product and supplies.
+- The rolling rear door makes it easy to load large pallets of products and supplies.

-Explore Cargo Vans and Box Trucks at Galaxy Toyota!
+Explore Toyota Cargo Vans and Box Trucks at Galaxy Toyota!

 If you have any questions about choosing a box truck vs. cargo van for your business, our team is here to help.
-If you’re near Toms River or Long Branch, stop by Galaxy Toyota, where financing experts can provide car-buying tips and help you calculate payments for your next business investment!
+We’re just a short ride from Long Branch, so stop by at your earliest convenience to check out our cargo vans and box trucks for sale at Galaxy Toyota!
+Our financing experts will be happy to provide car-buying tips and help you calculate payments for your next business investment.